Pulmonary fibrosis: Epidemiology

-Based on these rates, pulmonary fibrosis prevalence in the United States could range from more than 29,000 to almost 132,000, based on the population in 2000 that was 18 years or older.
-The actual numbers may be significantly higher due to misdiagnosis.
-Typically, patients are in their forties and fifties when diagnosed while the incidence of idiopathic pulmonary fibrosis increases dramatically after the age of fifty.
-However, loss of pulmonary function is commonly ascribed to old age, heart disease or to more common lung diseases.
+Based on these rates, pulmonary fibrosis prevalence in the U.S. could range from more than 29,000 to almost 132,000, based on the population in 2000 that was 18 years or older.
+The actual number may be significantly higher due to misdiagnosis.
+Typically, patients are in their forties and fifties when diagnosed, while the incidence of idiopathic pulmonary fibrosis increases dramatically after age 50.
+But loss of pulmonary function is commonly ascribed to old age, heart disease, or more common lung diseases.